Distributional Limit Theory for Optimal Transport: Regularized problems

 for appropriate choices of the bandwidth $h$.
-The next step is to show that $\mathbb{L}^{-1} (\hat{p}_h^{(k)}-p)$ has a non-degenerated point-wise limit with rate slower than the right-hand side of the previous display.
-This is done first by showing that the bias terms tends to zero faster than the variance term.
-Then, by means of a Fourier analysis to guarantee Lyapunov’s condition, the central limit theorem for the variance term holds.
-This last step and the control of the boundary bias of the kernel density estimators are the main hurdles for the Euclidean generalizations of the following nice result derived by \cite{Manole.et.al.2024.Preprint} for periodic data.\footnote{One way to fix the boundary bias issue is to work with the boundary-corrected density estimators (\cite[p.\ 23,]{Manole.et.al.2024.AoS}), which leads to minimax optimal rates \cite{Manole.balakrishnan2025}.}
+The next step is to show that $\mathbb{L}^{-1} (\hat{p}_h^{(k)}-p)$ has a non-degenerate point-wise limit with rate slower than the right-hand side of the previous display.
+The first step is to show that the bias term vanishes faster than the variance term.
+Then, by means of a Fourier analysis to guarantee Lyapunov’s condition, {the central limit theorem for the variance term can then be established.} This last step and the control of the boundary bias of the kernel density estimators are the main hurdles for the Euclidean generalizations of the following result derived by \cite{Manole.et.al.2024.Preprint} for periodic data.

-\begin{theorem} Fix $d\geq 3$ and $s\geq d$.
-Let $p,q$ be densities in $\mathbb{R}^d/\mathbb{Z}^d$ such that $\log(p)$ and $\log(q)$ are $\mathcal{C}^s$ .
+\begin{theorem} Fix $d\geq 3$ and { $s> 2$}.
+Let $p,q$ be densities in $\mathbb{R}^d/\mathbb{Z}^d$ such that $\log(p)$ and $\log(q)$ are $\mathcal{C}^s$.
 Assume that $K\in \mathcal{C}^\infty_c((0,1)^d)$ is an even kernel such that its Fourier transform $\mathcal{F}(K)$ satisfies